AlvaroGalanGalindo/aqua_notes/README.md

 Have fun!

-## Have some Ideas or Feedback?
+## Have Ideas, Feedback or an Issue?

+If you have suggestions or questions, please feel free to open an issue on this repository or comment on the course itself.
+We're watching both :).

+## Thanks!

 And as always, thanks so much for your support and letting us do what we love!

-If you have suggestions or questions, please feel free to open an issue or message us.

 <3 Your friends at KnpUniversity